Traditional Martial Arts for Self-Defense in Rockville

 Kata are pre-arranged solo forms that contain the techniques of our karate style.
 If you have not seen kata demonstrated before, imagine Tai Chi done with a bit more vigor or a dance routine composed mainly of striking and blocking moves.
 We also spend time practicing bunkai or the fighting techniques behind the kata movements.

-Every class is slightly different and may also include body conditioning drills to strengthen your hands and forearms, light weight lifting using traditional karate strength implements, controlled sparring with a partner or training with traditional Okinawan weapons.
+Every class is slightly different and may also include body conditioning drills to strengthen your hands and forearms, light weightlifting using traditional karate strength implements, controlled sparring with a partner or training with traditional Okinawan weapons.